WULING

 This 6-seater (2+2+2) MPV has the same underpinnings as the Baojun RC-6, lifting Wuling finally out of its rear-wheel-drive layout image.
 The two middle-row seats are equipped with a four-way slide, the front and rear sliding distance is as long as 56 cm and combined with the sunken folding of the third row of seats, the car is promoted as the 4+X "big four-seater family car".
 The Flagship models feature a 136.5 cm by 87 cm panoramic sunroof.
 The 1.5 turbo engine was joined in February 2022 by the new direct-injection 280T.

 The Victory (Kaijié in Chinese) uses the new silver Wuling logo, which represents Wuling's high-end and global products.
-In 2021, sales were 63,300, and 21,000 in 2022.
+In 2021, sales were 63,300, 21,000 in 2022 and 6,700 in 2023.

 A hybrid version with a naturally aspirated Atkinson cycle 2-litre engine was launched late February 2023, called Wuling Kaijié Hybrid Platinum Edition, not called a Wuling Victory.
 With a price of 129,800 yuan (149,800 for the Luxury model), this most expensive Wuling is much more luxurious than the (narrower) Asta hybrid, without adopting the independent rear suspension of its top model.